 Angie Alderman holds a corporate position at Statoil in Paddington, a role one may think leaves little time for anything other than managing a personal life.
-Angie proves this is not the case, being a volunteer for two programmes run by Time for Paddington.
+Angie proves this is not the case, being a volunteer for two programmes run by the Paddington Community Programme.

 “Social fundraising events are fun but being a regular volunteer for a cause that resonates with your core values can bring even greater rewards to both parties.”

 Angie is a volunteer reading mentor for the Paddington Community Reading Programme where once a week she meets with two, seven-year old children working on enhancing their reading and comprehension ability.
 As with many of our reading volunteers, Angie likes to create continuity and work with the same children over time.
 This allows them time to trust in her, which in turn speeds their development and she too has time to tailor her approach to their needs.

 “I help children through experiential learning.
 We practice sight reading with a focus on increasing vocabulary, look at the drama of the story telling and build on soft skill training through public speaking.
 The children enjoy playing with tone, intonation and characterisation.
 Essentially they love being creative in their story telling.
 This is made easier when we are working with brilliant authors such as David Walliams, and Jacqueline Wilson.”